-During ancient times in China, it was a common practice to bury earthenware and Terracotta wine or water vessels along with other ming qi funerary objects into a burial chamber with the deceased.
+Chinese Han Dynasty Ming Qi Stemmed Lidded Bowl dating to Han Dynasty.
+In China it was a common practice to place earthenware and Terracotta objects such as this wine or water vessel along with other ming qi funerary objects into a burial chamber with the deceased.
 It was believed that placing these objects alongside the departed would provide that which they enjoyed in the earthly world, thus appeasing the soul and making the transition into the afterlife less alien to them.
 Appeasing the soul made it less likely to return to earth in the form of a “hungry ghost“.

 The Chinese believe that the soul has two distinct parts, the soul that remaines with the person at the time of death, and the one that travels with them into the afterlife.
 The soul that traveled into the afterlife was provided with the necessities he or she enjoyed in life such as money, food, and drink.
 Whereas, the physical body which remained in the tomb was provided with the luxurious and comforts he enjoyed whilst living.

 From the Shang dynasty period approximately 1766 to 1122 BC, (dates depend on different sources), and up until the end of the Qin Dynasty dating from 221 to 206 BC, human sacrifice was not uncommon.
 Living sacrifices could include concubines, wives, horses, a beloved pet or any other living thing that the departed was fond of.